nmunro/nmunro.github.io/_posts/2020-06-05-cl-macros-pt1.md

 (add 1 2 3 4 5)
 {% endhighlight %}

 The answer here will be `(1 2 3 4 5)` but the question is, how?
-Well, `&rest` is a special keyword in Common Lisp functions, if there are extra arguments beyond the listed parameters, then any extra arguments will be played in a variable called (in this case) `args`, which will always be a list, a list of the "rest" of the arguments!
+Well, `&rest` is a special keyword in Common Lisp functions, if there are extra arguments beyond the listed parameters, then any extra arguments will be placed in a variable called (in this case) `args`, which will always be a list, a list of the "rest" of the arguments!

 It is this feature that will allow us to make our macro into an n-arity macro!